lacson1/Medi-2/README.md

 ---

-**MediFlow** - Streamlining healthcare management for the modern world.
+**MEDI 2** - Streamlining healthcare management for the modern world.